alphabotsec/vscode-eclipse-keybindings/README.md

 # Eclipse Keymap for Visual Studio Code

 This extension ports the most popular Eclipse keyboard shortcuts to Visual Studio Code.
-After installing the extension and restarting VS Code your favorite keyboard shortcuts from Eclipse are now available.
+After installing the extension and restarting VS Code your favorite keyboard shortcuts from Eclipse are available.
+Eclipse key bindings for Windows, Linux and macOS.

 ## What key bindings are included?